SZUHvern/MaCo/README.md

 2. Download the models, including the MAE weights used in the pre-training phase and the well-trained MaCo model for validating downstream tasks.

-3. Download all datasets according to the "Dataset Links" and split them into training, validation, and test sets based on the "DatasetsSplits".
+3. Download all datasets according to the "Dataset Links" and split them into training, validation, and test sets based on the "Dataset Split Link".

 4. Please replace all instances of "path/to/.." in the code with the specific paths to your files.